vyfor/cord.nvim/.github/wiki/Special-Environments.md

 Use [arrpc](https://github.com/OpenAsar/arrpc) as a bridge.
 Follow its instructions closely at your own risk.

 > [!IMPORTANT]
-> arrpc has been left unmaintained for quite some time.
+> arrpc has been unmaintained for quite some time, and the injection script is reportedly no longer working.

 ## 🧪 Custom Discord Clients